mic-e/skel/README.md

 | graphical  | graphical systems |
 | local-$X   | system $X         |

-In addition, a installer script is provided:
+In addition, an installer script is provided.
+The most relevant options are:

 `./install [--symlink | --hardlink] [--to-etc-skel] skeldir [skeldir ...]`

- - All files in skeldir are installed in the specified mode (copy/symlink/hardlink).
+ - All files from skeldir are installed in the specified mode (copy/symlink/hardlink).
  - All required folders are created, not linked.
  - skeldir __must__ not contain anything but plain files and directories.
- - There is no `uninstall` command.
+ - There is no `uninstall` command, but `--backup` will save the old config.
+ - install will ask for confirmation, and allows `--simulate` runs to make sure nothing breaks.

-Feel free to fork this repo and use it for your own skel.
+Feel free to fork this repo and use it for your own rc files.